United States Regiments & Batteries > New York > 79th New York Infantry Regiment

 August 30

 The regiment lost 9 men killed or mortally wounded, 5 officers and 656 men wounded, and 1 officer and 12 men missing.
-Colonel Farnsworth was wounded and disabled, and Lieutenant Colonel Morrison took command of the regiment.
+Colonel Addison Farnsworth was badly wounded and disabled, and Lieutenant Colonel David Morrison took command of the regiment.

 September 1

-Brigadier General (former Colonel) Stevens was killed after picking up the fallen colors of the regiment.
-His son Hazard had been wounded moments before.
+Brigadier General Stevens (the regiment’s former Colonel) was killed after picking up the fallen colors of the regiment.
+Six color bearers had been shot down carrying it.
+Stevens’ son Hazard had been wounded moments before.
+The regiment lost 9 men killed, 79 wounded (one mortally) and 17 missing.

-September 6-22 Maryland Campaign.
-Assigned to 1st Brigade, 1st Division, 9th Army Corps
+Assigned to 1st Brigade, 1st Division, 9th Corps, Army of the Potomac

 September 14